Palma-Bifani/SpecCADO/README.md

 ```sh
 pip install --user .
 ```
+within the unpacked speccado directory.

+If `pip` and `python` point to a python-2.7 installation, please try the commands `pip3` and `python3` instead.

 The directory `example/` includes a script to demonstrate how to use SpecCADO.
 Run it by doing
 ```sh